17 Outdoor Things to Do in Hawaii

 🍍 Lahaina Pali Trailhead.
 The trailhead is on the Honoapiilani Highway on the Lahaina side of the tunnel at 20 Honoapiilani Highway, between Coral Gardens and Papalua Beach Park.

-See the article below for more places to whale watch from shore and the place with a Marine Biologists stationed to answer your questions.
+See the article below for more places to whale watch from shore and the place with Marine Biologists stationed to answer your questions.

 17. Sunset Drinks on Your Lanai

 Sometimes a little self-declared quarantine on your vacation is why you made the long flight.
 Relax, you made it to Hawaii.
-Stay safe while you are here.

 Check out our Hawaii recommendations page for rental car deals and favorite places to stay during your Hawaii vacation.